jedi-academy/learn-4711/data/tutorials/ci-unit.md

     }

+We need to add tests to enforce the same validation rules that form validation does, and perhaps then some.
+Why do we need this in addition to form validation? because data might come from different sources, and not just through the app's front-end.

+Add a separate method for each test done.
+For instance, that a property is present, and that it has a maximum length, it would be better to make a separate method for each, to prove that your rule enforcement is working as expected.
+If you combine those in one method, and the first test fails, then the second test won't be attempted.

+Here are some test methods that could be added:

 Testing notes:

 - the tests shown are just one way to test, and not necessarily the best or the most